cfHxqA/Mission-Chief.Bot/README.md

 * Be sure to install the **32- and 64-bit version on windows**!
 Both are absolutely necessary!

+### How can I join?
+(Discord)

+Follow this **[link](https://discord.gg/dK4tQDG)** - the bot is NOT for free.
+You get technical support, regular updates & a nice community as long as your license is active!

 ### How to use it?
 (Windows)

 Unpack the downloaded archive **[MSC-Bot.zip](https://github.com/cfHxqA/Mission-Chief.Bot/raw/master/MSC-Bot.zip)**.
-If this is all done, start the application and set your settings! **As a Windows user you can choose between the console or the user interface!**
+If this is all done, start the application and set your settings!

 ### How to use it?
 (Linux-/MacOS)